(Take-no-Ma (Audience Room),

 There are two types of Official Visits: Kouhin and Koushiki-jitsumu-houmon-hinkyaku.

-Guests on Official Visits (Koushiki-jitsumu-houmon-hinkyaku) are typically foreign Heads of State, members of a Royal Family, Head of Administrative Organs or equivalent, who are visiting Japan mainly for practical and/or business matters.
+Guests on Official Visits (Koushiki-jitsumu-houmon-hinkyaku) are typically foreign Heads of State, members of a Royal Family, Head of Government or equivalent, who are visiting Japan mainly for practical and/or business matters.
 When such people make known their wishes to visit Japan, the Japanese Government considers the purpose of the visit and, with the approval of a Cabinet Meeting, may decide to officially invite and receive them as distinguished guests.
-These guests are also received by the Imperial Family, the details of the reception are determined in accordance with the individual guests.
+These guests are also received by the Imperial Family, and the details of the reception are determined in accordance with the individual guests.